chetandg123/cQubeTesting-2.0/Readme.txt

 	  admin_domain=     #Enter the url of vpn based admin cQube url admin_username=   #Enter the username of admin
 	  admin_password=   #Enter the password of admin

+For Executing the Regression Test suites

+For Executin the Smoke Test suites

 	  please fallow the steps for run testscripts for admin console 1> open vpn based url in browser